CaptainCrowbar/unicorn-lib/unicorn/string.md

 the return type will be clamped to the nearest end of its valid range, and the result will be zero if the string does not contain a valid number.
 If `err_throw` is set, an invalid number will throw `std::invalid_argument`, and a result out of range will throw `std::range_error`.
+The versions that return the result by value will also throw `std::invalid_argument` if `err_throw` is set and there are any other characters following the number.
 In the versions that take the result as a reference argument, this will be left unchanged if an exception is thrown.